-I had all of these symptoms and, believe it or not, at first I thought I had the flu, but the symptoms didn’t go away.
+I had all of these symptoms and, believe it or not, at first I thought I had the flu, but the physical symptoms didn’t go away.

 Perhaps the worst symptom, looking back, was my temper.
 I was wired to react.
 I suppose it was fight or flight, my adrenaline raced through my body while at the same time having no strength to get out of bed.

-Eventually, I had to visit the doctor.
+Eventually, my physical health was so bad, I had to visit the doctor.

 Test after test revealed nothing and to cut a long story short, a specialist diagnosed ‘burnout’.
 He’d seen the same symptoms many times with city traders.